 Preliminary test of the AKK FX3 video transmitter

-As I am quite busy with drone reviews lately, I am aware that I will not soon start building a DIY drone with this VTX, so I deiced to do a handheld test.
+As I am quite busy with quadcopter reviews lately, I am aware that I will not soon start building a DIY drone with this VTX, so I deiced to do a handheld test.
 Note: attach the antenna before you power up any video transmitter.

 I powered the VTX with a 3s, 450mAh LiPo battery and set it to 25 mW.
 Probably at 600mW I should walk more than 2KM in order to test the longest range of this video transmitter.
 Anyway, 600mW is just a bit overkill for most of the racing drones.